 It is common to tell a story using words or pictures, but when it comes to creating intangible connections and emotional attachment through materials and practises that fashion has as its hand, the process of storytelling becomes more complex.

-For Sabinna Rachimova garments have always been more than pieces of fabric stitched together, which is why, when designing, she always refers to her personal stories that resonate with girls and women around the world.
+For Sabinna Rachimova, garments have always been more than pieces of fabric stitched together, which is why, when designing, she always refers to her personal stories that resonate with girls and women around the world.
 Her personal family archive and heritage passed on from her Grandmother is always an important part of the research concept.
 Connecting to customers through invisible threads of emotions, Sabinna believes that every piece from the SABINNA collection is a stylish and timeless addition to the existing wardrobe.
 These objects of attachment represent something more than timely fashion, they tell and question, represent and make statements.

 The origin of each SABINNA product is fully transparent.
-The customer gets insights to the research, the material sourcing and development and also the production details of each garment that she purchases.
+The customer gets insights into the research, the material sourcing and development and also the production details of each garment that she purchases.
 Each SABINNA product is 100% European sourced, from textiles, buttons and threads over to packaging, tags and care labels.
-The SABINNA team consists of hard working and passionate people from all over the world with all types of different backgrounds.
+The SABINNA team consists of hard-working and passionate people from all over the world with all types of different backgrounds.
 The mix of experiences, knowledge and expertise between all team members make the SABINNA product special and unique.

-Last but not least SABINNA wants to offer her customers the possibility to purchase fashion straight from the runway, adopting the ‘See now Buy now’ strategy.
-This gives the customers the opportunity to buy straight from Fashion Week and not have to wait up to six months for the collection to drop in store and online.
+Last but not least, SABINNA wants to offer her customers the possibility to purchase fashion straight from the runway, adopting the ‘See now Buy now’ strategy.
+This gives the customers the opportunity to buy straight from Fashion Week and not have to wait up to six months for the collection to drop in-store and online.